classiebit/addchat-codeigniter-pro-docs/resources/docs/1.0/features/realtime-notifications.md

 # Realtime Notifications

 This is the most advanced feature of AddChat.
-We've implemented **Pusher** & developed a new **Internal** notification system for realtime and chatting.
+We've implemented **Pusher** & developed a new **Internal** notification system for chatting in realtime.

 <br>

-**Internal** notification system is a very light weight and high performance realtime chatting notification system built using VueJs, which do not require any additional server setup.
+**Internal** notification system is a very light weight and high in performance and built using VueJs, which also do not require any additional server setup.
 It works smoothly behind the scenes.

 <br>

-Internal notification system sends regular `Asynchronous HTTP/S Requests` to the server for getting latest messages updates.
+**Internal** notification system sends regular `Asynchronous HTTP/S Requests` to the server for getting latest messages updates.
 For the geeks who already know what it means, let us tell you a secret.
 It only runs a **Single `SELECT`** database query in a **Single `Table`** to fetch latest messages updates.
-So it never lower your server performance.
+So it never lower down your server performance.

 <br>

 Also the **total no. of `records`** fetched from the **Single `SELECT`** database query are equal to the **total no. of users chatting at the same time**.
-Using this, you can calculate the server load of the **Internal** notification system.
+From this logic , you can calculate the server load of the **Internal** notification system.

 ---